31 Different Types of Wasps in Missouri

 While removing their nests from your property may be tempting, it’s best to leave them alone as they are important for controlling insect populations.

-Keeping an eye out for nests near your home is a good idea, however, as it will allow you to take action if there is an increase in pest activity.
+However, keeping an eye out for nests near your home is a good idea, as it will allow you to take action if pest activity increases.

 Common Thread-waisted Wasps also hunt other insects, using their long proboscis to capture prey and carry it back to their nest.

-The nests of these wasps are usually constructed in soil cavities or beneath the debris, with cells that contain larvae.
+These wasps’ nests are usually constructed in soil cavities or beneath debris, and the cells contain larvae.

 Though not aggressive, the Common Thread-waisted Wasp can become territorial if disturbed and will sting if provoked.